 Traditional marketing is dying, it’s becoming less and less effective.
 The solution is content marketing.
-In this blog post, I’m going to share with you all about content marketing.
+In this blog post, I’m going to share, all you need to know about content marketing.

 In the past few years, content marketing has gained a lot of popularity.
 But I’ve seen that the majority of people don’t understand, what content marketing is?
 They just think content marketing is a different kind of advertisement.
 But, they’re wrong!